 Finally, like with all-electric cars, there are also the batteries that cost thousands of dollars to replace — bringing up the insurance premium further.

-It should be noted, in 2019 Tesla started selling their own insurance to lower the premiums.
+It should be noted that in 2019, Tesla started selling their insurance to lower the premiums.

 Do Electric Cars Get Stolen?

 Yes, but they’re far less likely to be stolen than conventional gas cars.

 Electric cars are difficult to steal due to innovations in technology.
 For instance, Tesla provides the option to start your car with a PIN code.